smartfog/fogflow/doc/en/source/ngsildbasediotintegration.rst

 **Step2** Provisioning an Actuator
 ----------------------------------
-The example below provisions a water with the `deviceId=water001`.
-The endpoint is `http://iot-sensors:3001/iot/water001` and it can accept the `on` command.
+The example below provisions a waterPump with the `deviceId=water001`.
+The endpoint is `http://iot-sensors:3001/iot/water001` and it can accept the "on" command.
 The `transport=HTTP` attribute defines the communications protocol to be used.

 .. code-block:: console